Rhytidiadelphus loreus: Forest

 One of the essential limiting nutrients in a healthy forest is nitrogen.
-Nitrogen is a limiting resource in a forest because not all plants can utilize the nitrogen that is floating in the air around them.
-Nitrogen is originally a gas in its elemental form making it impossible for many plant species to absorb the key benefits of nitrogen.
-Feather moss such as lanky moss is not a nitrogen fixer, which means it does not have the capabilities to absorb and retain the nitrogen that is in the air.
+Nitrogen is a limiting resource in a forest because not all plants can utilize atmospheric nitrogen.
 Even though Rhytidiadelphus loreus is not a nitrogen fixer it still helps keep the forest healthy and in balance.
 Lanky moss can serve as an insulator, nutrition sponge and a water filtration system that circulates throughout the forest.
 As an insulator it can protect the possibly weak or shallow root systems of trees by insulating them from extreme changes in temperature.
 It there was no insulation then many of the trees growing at colder latitude could not survive the harsh winter months.
 The insulation of lanky moss prevents the roots from freezing if there is an unexpected drop in temperature.
 They can also help retain moisture in the soil so if there is a dry season in the forest they can help keep the trees and other plant species hydrated.
 Aside from water retention they can also hold large levels of nutrients.
 As rain percolates through the forest’s canopy, nutrients such as nitrogen flows off with the water and is immediately absorbed by the lanky moss that is growing on the forest floor.
 Moss such as lanky moss is a crucial component in primary successional success.
 After a major disturbance such as a fire or glacial advancement, moss and lichen are initial species in the regrowth of vegetation.
 Since other feather mosses unlike Rhytidiadelphus loreus are capable of nitrogen fixation they are able to facilitate growth of other species because they can introduce a crucial nutrient into the growing forest.

-Primary succession

-Moss such as lanky moss is a crucial component in primary succession success.
-After a major disturbance such as a fire or glacial advancement, moss and lichen are initial species in the regrowth of vegetation.
-Since the moss is capable of nitrogen fixation they are able to facilitate growth of other species because they can introduce a crucial nutrient into the growing forest.